Rockwynn/staging.bakerslanding.ca/site/content/pages/5.contact/index.md

 ---
 title: Contact
-heading: Get in touch
+heading:
-sub_heading: Baker's Landing
+sub_heading: Contact Baker's Landing
 sub_sub_heading: Feel free to contact us, we are here to answer any questions.
 Jeff or Kathy Baker
 page_url: rates
 readmoretext: View our Rates